khalid-hussain/shaheen/chap16.md

 of his troops left the tents and ran.
 Musa ordered his infantry to guard the provisions while his cavalry was ordered to continue the pursuit of the enemy.

-Badr bin Mughira and Mansoor Bin Ahmed had surrounded the enemy from the right and left and the cavalry of Granada was behind them.
+Badr bin Mughira and Mansoor bin Ahmed had surrounded the enemy from the right and left and the cavalry of Granada was behind them.
 The only way left open for Ferdinand's troops was towards the front.